anjoweichbrodt/WS_Anagni2019/README.md

 ~/anaconda3
 ```

-If you are using Rhino 5 on Windows, make sure to upgrade IronPython to `2.7.5`
+**If you are using Rhino 5 on Windows, you have to upgrade the built-in IronPython to version `2.7.5`.
-(not to the newest version, but to this specific version).
+Not to the newest version, but to this specific version.**
 There are [detailed instructions](https://compas-dev.github.io/main/environments/rhino.html)
 in the COMPAS documentation that explain how to do this.